 The course enables students to apply the theory and application of statistical and geostatistical evaluation techniques to estimate the quantity and quality of mineral resources.
 The course further introduces students to Mineral Resources and Mineral Reserves reporting codes such as the SAMREC code.
-The following broad themes are covered; sampling of mineral deposits; statistical evaluation methods; geostatistical evaluation methods; and geostatistical evaluation applications.
+The following broad themes are covered: sampling of mineral deposits; statistical evaluation methods; geostatistical evaluation applications.